 1 Corinthians 15:33 warns, "Do not be misled: 'Bad company corrupts good character.'"

 The wrong relationships can pull you away from God.
 They can encourage bad habits, feed negativity, and leave you feeling drained.
-But the right friendships will lift you up, remind you of God's truth, and challenge you to grow, just as a father's influence helps to shape us for a righteous path.
+But the right friendships will lift you up, remind you of God's truth, and challenge you to grow.

 If you've struggled with trusting people, building friendships might feel difficult.
 But God doesn't want you to do life alone.
 He wants you to have a community-a group of people who will stand with you, pray for you, and walk through life with you.
-Much like the role of a father in the Bible, the role of friendships is to strengthen your faith and help you grow in your relationship with Christ.

 So how do you build healthy friendships?

 Start by being the kind of friend you want to have.
 If you want friends who are kind, loyal, and godly, be that kind of friend to others.

 Be intentional about spending time with people who encourage your faith.
 Get involved in a Bible study, a small group, or a ministry where you can meet others who share your values.